Marla Stone – Acts of Self-Representation: Nazi-Fascist Wartime Cultural Diplomacy

 Marla Stone, a professor of modern European history at Occidental College in Los Angeles and a 1996 Rome Prize Fellow in Post-Classical Humanistic Studies, is the newly appointed Andrew W. Mellon Humanities Professor at the American Academy in Rome.
 A historian of modern Italy with a focus on fascism, authoritarianism, and genocide, Stone works on the intersection of ideology, culture, and the state.
 Her books include The Patron State: Culture and Politics in Fascist Italy and The Fascist Revolution.

-This event, to be presented in-person at the Academy as well as on Zoom, is free and open to the public.
+This event, to be presented in person at the Academy as well as on Zoom, is free and open to the public.
 Please join the Zoom meeting a few minutes before 6:30pm CET; the moderator will let viewers in when the event starts.

-A Green Pass and valid ID are required for access to the Academy.
 Guests will be asked to comply with Covid-19 safety protocols for events:

 - Access to the Academy requires the presentation of a valid photo ID and a Green Pass